deepakmoreqw-cyber/Hack-The-Box-writeup-s/Easy/Meow/readme.md

 Flags: Using ls to enumerate the filesystem, I located and read the flag with cat <path>.

 What I Learned: How to verify a host is reachable with ping, perform basic service enumeration with Nmap, and connect via Telnet.
-This box mainly served to confirm my VPN connection to the HTB network was working correctly.
+This box mainly served to confirm my VPN connection to the HTB network was working correctly..